Who we are

 Prior to joining Johnson & Johnson in 2003, Lorenz Ködderitzsch worked for seven years in one of the leading German corporate law firms in Düsseldorf and Tokyo and was an associate professor of law at the State University of Kyushu in Japan for two years.
 Lorenz Ködderitzsch received his legal education at the Universities of Freiburg, Tokyo and Washington (Seattle).

-Silvia Kim is an Assistant General Counsel in the Defense Litigation & Investigations Group of Philip Morris Products S.A., based in Lausanne since 2017.
-She was previously based in New York.
-She oversees product liability litigation in Asia, the E.U., Eastern Europe and the Middle East.
-Prior to joining Philip Morris, Silvia was outside counsel in a number of law firms in Costa Rica and in the United States.
+Ignacio Salvarredi has been a member of Philip Morris International’s Law Department since 2009, and is currently Senior Counsel in the Defense Litigation & Investigations Group of PMI Global Services Inc., based in New York.
+He oversees product liability litigation in Latin America.
+Prior to joining Philip Morris International, Ignacio was outside counsel in various law firms in Argentina and in the United States.

 Andrew Mills is the Legal Director for the UK and Ireland business of Experian, the global data business listed on the London stock exchange.
 He has been working for Experian since 2007.